Raofin/TopicTalks/README.md

 If you find this project useful or interesting, please consider giving it a star.
 Thank you! 🤗

 [![GitHub stars](https://img.shields.io/github/stars/Raofin/TopicTalks?style=social)](https://github.com/Raofin/TopicTalks/stargazers)

+## 💎 Features
+TopicTalks is an educational discussion platform designed to foster knowledge sharing between students and teachers.
+Here's a look at its key features:

+* **Q&A at its finest:** Ask questions, receive answers from teachers or peers, and engage in threaded discussions for in-depth exploration.
+* **Always informed:** Stay up-to-date with email notifications for new replies and discussion thread activity.
+* **Offline access:** Export discussions with question and user details as PDFs for easy offline reference.
+* **Data in your hands:** Export user lists with details in Excel format.
+* **Secured and permissioned:** Role-based authorization ensures a safe and controlled environment for all users.
+* **A joy to use:** Experience a user-friendly interface with a pixel-perfect design that prioritizes both form and function.

+And much more!
+Explore additional functionalities designed to enrich educational discussions and learning experience.

 ## 🚀 Getting Started